ajpsmadureira/microservicedemo/README.md

 You can use these credentials to:
 1. Access the API
 2. Create additional users
 3. Create and manage lots
+4. Create and manage auctions
-4. Create and manage bids
+5. Create and manage bids

 For security reasons, it's recommended to:
 1. Change the default admin password after first login